abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > A type is something that can be the source and/or target of an arrow.
 {: .definition}

-(To make the definiton more general, we use the more general term --- "arrow", but you can think of arrows as functions for now.)
+(To make the definition more general, we use the more general term --- "arrow", but you can think of arrows as functions for now.)

 Let's think again about the set of all sets that don't contain themselves.
 Besides being the cause of Russell paradox, this set is quite useless (unless we count causing paradoxes as useful).
 And if we dig into it, we eventually discover why: there are no (interesting) functions from any other set to this set, so *we cannot get to it* from anywhere.
 And, conversely, we cannot get anywhere from it (there are no functions where it is the source either).
 This set is like an oasis at the center of the desert... or perhaps a little desert in the center of big oasis...
 Contact me if you can think of some good metaphor.